golemfoundation/wildland-client/Documentation/manpages/wl-container.rst

    Add the containers to ``default-containers`` in configuration file, so that they will be mounted at startup.

+.. option:: --import-users

+   Import user manifests encountered when loading the containers to mount.
+This is applicable when contianer is given as a WL path.
+When enabled, further mounts of the same user container can reference the user directly, instead of through a directory (specifically - a bridge manifest in it).
+   Enabled by default.

+.. option:: --no-import-users

+   Do not import user manifests when mounting a container through a WL path.

 .. option:: -w, --with-subcontainers